zarr-developers/zarr-python/PERSISTENCE.rst

 This document describes the file organisation and formats used to save zarr arrays on disk.

-All data and metadata associated with a zarr array is stored within a directory on the file system.
+All data and metadata associated with a zarr array are stored within a directory on the file system.
 Within this directory there are a number of files and sub-directories storing different components of the data and metadata.
 Here I'll refer to a directory containing a zarr array